+PREVENT CONSTIPATION:

-PREVENT CONSTIPATION: Miralax, 1⁄2 capful on the night before surgery and 1 serving daily for 7 days after surgery to prevent constipation, which can be caused by narcotic pain medications and anesthesia.
+Miralax, 1/2 capful on the night before surgery and 1 serving daily for 7 days after surgery to prevent constipation, which can be caused by narcotic pain medications and anesthesia.

 Colace 100 mg twice a day after surgery as long as you are taking narcotic pain medication.

-PRE-OPERATIVE CLEARANCE AND INFORMATION:

-If instructed to get a medical clearance prior to surgery, be sure to undergo ALL pre-operative testing that was ordered.
+PRE-OPERATIVE CLEARANCE AND INFORMATION: If instructed to get a medical clearance prior to surgery, be sure to undergo ALL pre-operative testing that was ordered.
 Make certain all test results are received by our office two weeks prior to your surgery.
 If medical clearance is not received, your surgery may need to be canceled or delayed.
-For breast surgery patients, we always ask you to have a recent mammogram if you are over 35 years old.